Wixel/CodeIgniter-AssetLoader/README.md

 <?php $this->assetload->queue(false, '/static'); ?>
 ```

-If you wish to enable cache-busting by automatically adding a timestamp to include paths, simply change the first argument to the queue() call to true
+If you wish to enable cache-busting by automatically adding a timestamp to include paths, simply change the first argument to the `queue()` method to true
 as follows:

 ```php